Version 1.2 issued 18 December 2018

 We take the protection of customer data seriously.
 We expect you to do the same by following data protection law and protecting users in line with the:

-- National Cyber Security Centre’s Security Design Principles (opens in a new tab)
+- National Cyber Security Centre’s Digital Service Security (opens in a new tab)

 - National Cyber Security Centre’s Guidance for secure development and deployment (opens in a new tab)